CareThru

 Doctor visits under pressure

-You leave thinking, I forgot to ask about that.
+You leave thinking: I forgot to ask about that.

 Decision fatigue

-The ones that go unspoken:
+The ones that quietly wear you down:

 How CareThru helps